appliedtopology/ctl/README.md

 This C++11 library provides a set of generic tools for:

-	1) Generating point sets (coming soon)
+ * Generating point sets (coming soon)
-	2) Building Neighborhood Graphs
+ * Building Neighborhood Graphs
-	3) Building Cellular Complexes
+ * Building Cellular Complexes
-	4) Computing [persistent] homology over finite fields
+ * Computing [persistent] homology over finite fields
-	5) Parallel algorithm(s) for (4)
+ * Parallel algorithm(s) for homology

 === LICENSE ===
+CTL is licensed under the BSD.
-CTL is BSD See LICENSE for more info.
+See LICENSE for more info.

 === DEPENDENCIES ==
 CTL has a number of dependencies.
 We have listed them below.